obsidiansystems/calculator-tutorial/frontend/src/Tutorial.md

 # Tutorial
-In this example, we'll be following [Luite Stegemann's lead](http://weblog.luite.com/wordpress/?p=127) and building a simple functional reactive calculator to be used in a web browser.
+In this example, we'll be following [Luite Stegemann's lead](http://weblog.luite.com/wordpress/?p=127) and building a simple functional reactive calculator to be used in a web browser or as a desktop or mobile app.

-TODO: Add a brief intro to reflex(-dom)/FRP

 ## The structure of this document